Electrical Stimulation Therapy

 At our Edmonton, AB physiotherapy practice, our main priorities are your comfort, safety, and dignity.

-You will undergo a physical examination at your initial appointment, in addition to being asked questions about your current condition and medical history.
+You will also undergo a physical examination at your initial appointment.
+In addition, they will ask you questions about your current condition and medical history.

 Find relief for your pain today!